dougspeed/LDAK/README.md

 #command to come here
 ```

-The final option is to download the source code (from above), then compile LDAK yourself, using a command such as
+The final option is to compile LDAK yourself.
+You should first download the source code folder (either use git clone, or click on the green button that says "Code", then download zip).
+You can then compile LDAK using a command such as

 ```
 gcc -O3 -o ldak6 ldak.c libqsopt.linux.a -lblas -llapack -lm -lz -fopenmp